torvalds/linux/Documentation/virt/hyperv/hibernation.rst

 re-opens the existing channel.
 It then communicates with Hyper-V to re-open sub-channels from scratch.

-The Linux ends of Hyper-V sockets are forced closed at the time of hibernation.
+The GNU/Linux ends of Hyper-V sockets are forced closed at the time of hibernation.
 The guest can't force closing the host end of the socket, but any host-side actions on the host end will produce an error.